ASTOR RECORDS

 Australian recordings, 1960-75

-Note: overseas recordings released under licence are highlighted in yellow.
+Note: highlighted titles are overseas recordings released under licence.

 Cat. # Date Artist Titles Notes